-- If our plan says no to your appeal, you then choose whether to accept this decision or continue by filing another appeal. - If you decide to file another appeal, it means your appeal is going on to Level 2 of the appeals process.
+- If we say no to your appeal, you then choose whether to accept this decision or continue by filing another appeal. - If you decide to file another appeal, it means your appeal is going on to Level 2 of the appeals process.